Washburn Ichabods men's basketball: Post-World War II: 1946–1979

-Bob Chipman era: 1979–present
+Bob Chipman era: 1979–2017

 In 1979, Washburn assistant head coach Bob Chipman took over the program.
 During his first five years as head coach, Chipman led the Ichabods to a 105–46 overall record, winning three MIAA tournament championships from 1982 through 1984.
 Two seasons later, Chipman led the Ichabods to Washburn's first – as well as his first – NAIA basketball championship.
 The following season, the Ichabods won the conference regular-season championship.

 In 1989, the Ichabods made the move from the NAIA to the NCAA Division II, which also meant they would join a new conference: the Missouri Intercollegiate Athletic Association.
 After joining the MIAA, Chipman led his teams to nine conference regular-season championships, four conference championships, 11 NCAA tournament appearances and a national runner-up in 2001.
 Chipman retired at the end of the 2016–17 season.